By Brandon Knitter

 While it is hard to innovate under pressure, changing the game requires changing the players.
 In the cloud case, the game changes from a known and controlled environment to one that is, frankly, no longer within your control.

 Public clouds tend to have lower infrastructure reliability.
 This is by design!
 They also tend to offer reliable services.
 This is also by design!
 These changes encourage, if not require, rethinking how applications are built and deployed, utilizing services over a roll-your-own approach.

 Once you move to the public cloud you can no longer call a virtual infrastructure operator and request increased reliability and you can no longer call a storage administrator to increase the performance of a data volume.
 And while SLAs exist, they are rarely published within IT organizations.
 Knowing where the infrastructure targets lie has led me to many a debate on where the performance and reliability must lie.
 Is it in the application?
 Or, is it in the infrastructure?

 The short answer is that stability of a platform and application is shared.
-In the case of public cloud, SLAs are published and are not open for debate…this is by design.
-This understanding helps us hyper focus on the application because the infrastructure is not longer a moving target and no longer malleable.
+In the case of a public cloud, SLAs are published and are not open for debate…this is by design.
+This understanding helps us hyper-focus on the application because the infrastructure is no longer a moving target and no longer malleable.
 If greater performance or reliability is desired, the only option is to build this into the application.
 This truly is an innovation catalyst!